Jim Schmitt: Campaign finance investigation

 In January 2015, Green Bay city council Aldermen Chris Wery, Guy Zima, and Andy Nicholson alleged that Schmitt had accepted as much as $10,000 in illegal donations for his mayoral campaign.
 Schmitt contended that the errors were unintentional and handed his records over to the Brown County District Attorney and the Wisconsin Government Accountability Board to be audited.
 Due to a potential conflict of interest, the Brown County District Attorney turned the records over to the Milwaukee County District Attorney.

 In September 2016, Schmitt agreed to plead guilty as part of a plea agreement to three misdemeanor charges, including false statements to an election official, accepting campaign contributions not belonging to the reported contributor, and accepting campaign contributions in excess of state limits.
 He was subsequently convicted on these criminal charges and sentenced to a monetary forfeiture and community service.

 It was found that 17 individuals had donated more than the $1,040 contribution limit, and there were two corporate donations, which are illegal under state election laws.

 On February 20, 2017, the Common Council held a vote on the removal of Schmitt over campaign finance violations.
 While a majority of the 12 member board voted for removal, 9 votes were necessary to remove the mayor from office.
 As only 8 voted for removal, he retained his seat by one vote.

 In 2017, seven City Council members signed a letter stating their disapproval of the conduct of one of Schmitt's accusers, Alderman Chris Wery, who used his bank job to pry into an opponent's financial records.

-Family
+Post-mayoral career

+In 2022, Schmitt publicly considered running to reclaim the mayor's office in the 2023 election but ultimately announced he would not seek the position.

+In June 2023, he and radio host John Maino launched Maino and the Mayor, a weekday morning show on WGBW in Green Bay and WISS in the Appleton–Oshkosh market, distributed by the Civic Media network.
+The program concluded its run on WGBW in 2025.
+He also hosts Lean Local, a weekly Civic Media program focused on local governance and community issues, which Civic Media describes as bypassing conventional left-versus-right political framing.
+Guests have included current Green Bay mayor Eric Genrich.

+Personal life

 Schmitt married Dona Degenhardt on May 26, 1990.
 They have three living children (all daughters) and another child who died in infancy.